 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Where there are tourists and crowds, there are often pickpockets wanting to avail you of your valuables.
+Where there are crowds, pickpockets are waiting to rid you of your valuables.
 Don't be alarmed, be aware.
 Here's how to protect yourself from Italy's petty crims.